Table of Contents

 What we love about this header image example from Talogy:

-What is it?
+What is an optional email sub-header text?
 This is the text that goes with your header image or replaces the need for an image.

-What is it?
+What is email body text?
 The main text component of an email that shares all details, answers frequently asked questions, and gets the audience excited to attend.

 What we love about the body of this example from Aurora: